 What Is In This Leaflet

-This leaflet answers some common questions about AZARGA® Eye Drops.
-It does not contain all the available information.
+This leaflet answers some common questions about AZARGA.
+It does not contain all of the available information.
 It does not take the place of talking to your doctor or pharmacist.

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you using AZARGA against the expected benefits of using this medicine.
+All medicines have risks and benefits.
+Your doctor has weighed the expected benefits of you using AZARGA against the risks this medicine could have for you.